SciML/sciml.ai/small_grants.md

 **Reviewers**: Chris Rackauckas

 ## DAE Problem Benchmarks (\$100 / Benchmark)

+**In Progress**: Claimed by Marko Polic for the time period of June 18th, 2024 - July 18th 2024.

 New benchmarks for differential-algebraic equation (DAE) systems would greatly improve our ability to better tune solvers across problems.
 However, we are currently lacking in the